argilla-io/distilabel/docs/sections/how_to_guides/basic/step/index.md

 # [{'input_field': 'value', 'output_field': 'value'}]
 ```
 !!!
 NOTE
     The `Step.load()` always needs to be executed when being used as a standalone.
-Within a pipeline this will be done within automatically during pipeline execution.
+Within a pipeline, this will be done automatically during pipeline execution.

 ### Arguments